GLAM-Workbench/glam-workbench.github.io/docs/trove-harvester/index.md

 The Trove Newspaper & Gazette Harvester makes it easy to download large quantities of digitised articles from Trove's newspapers and gazettes.
 Just give it a search from the Trove web interface, and the harvester will save the metadata of all the articles in a CSV (spreadsheet) file for further analysis.
 You can also save the full text of every article, as well as copies of the articles as JPG images, and even PDFs.
 While the web interface will only show you the first 2,000 results matching your search, the Newspaper & Gazette Harvester will get **everything**.

-You can install the Harvester as a [Python command line tool](https://pypi.org/project/trove-newspaper-harvester/), or use it in one of these notebooks below.
+You can [install the Harvester](https://wragge.github.io/trove-newspaper-harvester/) as a Python command line tool, or import it for use as a Python library.
+The notebooks below provide examples of the different ways you can use the Harvester and the data it creates.

 See below for information on [running these notebooks](#run-these-notebooks) in a live computing environment.
 Or just take them for a spin using Binder.